46

 Titled by Elisabeth Erdmann-Macke on the reverse.
 On firm watercolor paper.
 24.7 x 33.7 cm (9.7 x 13.2 in), the full sheet.

-This work presumably has the estate list number A 45.
-In Dr. Ursula Heiderich's catalogue raisonné, the estate list numbers for nos.
-336 and 337, as well as individual provenance and exhibition information, have been mixed up.
+This work presumably is number A 45 on the estate list.
+In Dr. Ursula Heiderich's catalogue raisonné, the estate list numbers of the CR numbers 336 and 337, as well as individual provenance and exhibition information, have been mixed up.
 The estate list number FT 41, which was incorrectly assigned to our cat. no. 336, presumably belonged to the Galerie von der Heyde, Berlin, until 1937 and later entered the collection of the Kupferstichkabinett (Museum of Prints and Drawings) of the Staatliche Museen zu Berlin.

-• Dynamic, vibrant watercolor from the artist's most prolific creative period.
+• Vibrant watercolor from the artist's most prolific creative period.

 • In 1911, he was part of the close circle of the emerging “Blue Rider" group, wrote articles for the almanac, and participated in their exhibitions.